Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

 We will use the respective job scheduler introspection tools to observe the resources used on both both systems.

-!!! example "Exercises"
+!!! example "Exercise: Inspect resource usage"

-    Find the Job ID of the failed or completed `GENOTYPE` process in your `.nextflow.log`:
+    1. Find the Job ID of the failed or completed `GENOTYPE` process in your `.nextflow.log`:

     ```bash
-    grep GENOTYPE .nextflow.log | grep jobId
+    grep -w GENOTYPE .nextflow.log | grep jobId
     ```

     The output should look something like: